 MXR Phase 90

-The MXR Phase 90 (link to check the price on Amazon) is one of the most popular phaser pedals to ever be produced.
+The MXR Phase 90 (link to check the price on Amazon) is one of the most popular phaser pedals ever to be produced.
 That’s no fluke.
 This pedal gets the first mention in this article.

 The Phase 90 is an instantly recognizable orange box with a small footprint and a single knob.
-Getting this pedal on your board is easy and when it comes to using it, the Phase 90 is as straightforward as they come.
+Getting this pedal on your board is easy, and when it comes to using it, the Phase 90 is as straightforward as they come.

 A single input, output and on/off footswitch along with a solo knob.
 What could be simpler?

 Adjust the knob to control the speed of the pedal’s phaser effect.
-Turning it clockwise increase the rate while turning it counterclockwise slows it down.
+Turning it clockwise increase the rate, while turning it counterclockwise slows it down.

 So what we have with the Phase 90 is an awesome-sounding phaser with a single parameter control.
-This may seem restricitve but the sonic quality of the effect makes up for the apparent lack in versatility and then some!
+This may seem restrictive, but the sonic quality of the effect makes up for the apparent lack in versatility and then some!

-Try out the affordable buffered bypass phaser pedal on guitar, bass and other instruments (even vocals) and you’ll be amazed at what comes out of such a simple unit!
+Try out the affordable buffered bypass phaser pedal on guitar, bass and other instruments (even vocals), and you’ll be amazed at what comes out of such a simple unit!